 So, I created the campaign and just assumed it would start running quickly.
 That night, I checked to see how it was doing.

 Okay, no big deal.
 I’m sure it will get approved during the night and start running while I’m sleeping.
 I wake up, check the status, and…

 Well, that’s annoying.
 But I wasn’t prepared for how annoying this was going to get.

 All of Friday passed.
 All of Saturday.
 I’m freaking out in the middle of Sunday as it’s been about 72 hours, and a campaign meant to promote a training course that starts in two days still isn’t running.
 What a wasted opportunity.

 Of course, the initial blame goes on me.
 I should have created that campaign sooner.
 Even if the plan was still for a 5-day run, creating it and getting the approval sooner would have been smart.

 But, let’s be honest.
 That’s not who I am.
-I create a lot of campaigns at the point of inspiration.
+I create a lot of The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. at the point of inspiration.
 They aren’t planned out days in advance prior to running.
 That may be a flaw, but it’s my flaw.
 So, this could be a recurring issue for me.

 Facebook Chat Support